The Importance of the Early Years

 Prior to 2000, there was very limited capacity in the childcare sector.
 However, over the decade 2000 to 2010, the State, initially in partnership with the EU, invested €425 million capital funding to create childcare places throughout Ireland.
 About 65,000 extra places were created.
 Due to this investment Ireland has a good infrastructure for childcare which can provide the basis for quality services that meet the needs of children and families.

 On behalf of the Childcare Directorate of the Department of Children Equality Diversity Inclusion and Youth (DCEDIY) the County Childcare Committees (CCC’s) administer the main childcare funding programmes that subsidise fees for parents in early year’s services locally.
-There are four key government funded childcare programmes as follows:-
+There are two key government funded childcare programmes as follows:-